Confirmation of $g_{\rm A}$ quenching using the revised spectrum-shape method for the analysis of the $^{113}$Cd $\beta$-decay as measured with the COBRA demonstrator: Spectrum-shape analysis

+The determined values of the effective $\overline{g}_\text{A}$ in combination with the best fit s-NME values reported in Tab.~\ref{tab:NME_values} can be used to illustrate the shape factor $C(w_e)$ introduced in Eqn.~(\ref{eqn:shape_factor}) that is associated with the \cd113 $\beta$-decay.
+The results for each of the three nuclear models are depicted in Fig.~\ref{fig:Cd113_shape_factor}.
+The overall energy dependency is similar for all of the displayed cases whereas the largest differences are observed for the low-energy range.
+For the results corresponding to the best fit approach, the shape factors are found to agree very well between the three models.

-Although the uncertainty on the effective \gA based on the IBFM-2 calculations is significantly larger than for the ISM and MQPM calculations, there is an excellent agreement of the resulting spectrum ranges for all the three models.
-Moreover, this statement even holds for the inaccessible energy range below the average analysis threshold of 92\,keV, which has not been the case for our previous \cd113 spectrum-shape study \cite{Cobra_Cd113_2020}.
-The achieved consistency of the analysis results is a direct consequence of the improved understanding of the implications of the CVC hypothesis and its impact on the NME calculation within the SSM.
+The same applies to the normalized spectrum-shapes taking into account the determined systematic uncertainties on the effective $\overline{g}_\text{A}$ values reported in Eqn.~(\ref{eqn:gA_eff01})\,--\,(\ref{eqn:gA_eff03}).
+An illustration can be found in Fig.~\ref{fig:Cd113_allowed_spectrum_range} of the appendix.
+The visualization makes use of an interpolation based on splines of the original template spectra within the provided \gA range to predict templates for arbitrary \gA values.
+The degree of agreement down to energies that are below the average analysis threshold of 92\,keV could not be reported in our previous \cd113 study \cite{Cobra_Cd113_2020}.
+It is a direct consequence of the improved understanding of the implications of the CVC hypothesis and its impact on the NME calculation within the SSM.
 Nonetheless, a lower experimental threshold would be beneficial in a future follow-up campaign to probe the spectrum-shape at low energies directly.